Loss and Preservation

 But preservation is not a state – it is movement.

-This sloth edition does not represent sadness,
+This sloth edition does not represent mourning,

 The Keeper of Stillness is not a quiet work.

-It is a reminder
+It is a reminder of

 that patience is a form of strength

-– and preservation a form of movement.
+– and preservation is a form of movement.

 Sources & further information